Presidency of Benjamin Harrison: Administration

+Cabinet

+Appointments

 Harrison's cabinet choices alienated pivotal Republican operatives from New York to Pennsylvania to Iowa and prematurely compromised his political power and future.
 Senator Shelby Cullom's described Harrison's steadfast aversion to the use of federal positions for patronage, stating, "I suppose Harrison treated me as well as he did any other Senator; but whenever he did anything for me, it was done so ungraciously that the concession tended to anger rather than please."
 Harrison began the process of forming a cabinet by choosing to delay the nomination of James G. Blaine as Secretary of State.
 Harrison felt that Blaine had, as President James Garfield's Secretary of State-designate, held too much power in choosing the personnel of the Garfield administration, and he sought to avoid a similar scenario.
 Despite this early snub, Blaine and Harrison found common ground on most major policy issues.
 Blaine played a major role in Harrison's administration, though Harrison made most of the major policy decisions in foreign affairs.
 Blaine served in the cabinet until 1892, when he resigned due to poor health.
 He was replaced by John W. Foster, an experienced diplomat.

 For the important position of Secretary of the Treasury, Harrison rejected Thomas C. Platt and Warner Miller, two powerful New York Republicans who fought for control of their state party.
 He instead selected William Windom, a native Midwesterner who lived in New York and who had served in the same position under Garfield.
 New York Republicans were also represented in the cabinet by Benjamin F. Tracy, who was appointed Secretary of the Navy.
 Former Governor Charles Foster of Ohio succeeded Windom upon the latter's death in 1891.
 Postmaster General John Wanamaker represented Pennsylvania Republicans, many of whom were disappointed that their state party did not receive a more prominent cabinet seat.
 For the position of Secretary of the Agriculture, which had been established in the waning days of Cleveland's term, Harrison appointed Wisconsin Governor Jeremiah M. Rusk.
 John Noble, a railroad attorney with a reputation for incorruptibility, became the head of the scandal-plagued Department of the Interior.
 Redfield Proctor, a native of Vermont who had played a key role in Harrison's nomination, was rewarded with the position of Secretary of War.
 Proctor resigned in 1891 to take a Senate seat, at which point he was replaced by Stephen B. Elkins.
 Harrison's close friend and former law partner, William H. H. Miller, became Attorney General.
 Harrison's normal schedule provided for two full cabinet meetings per week, as well as separate weekly one-on-one meetings with each cabinet member.